antichatproject/chatpacha/README.md

 # Goal

 The goal of this project is to avoid cats to poop in the garden.
-To do so, a camera is used to detect cats, and turn on the sprinkler quickly.
-This project is based on TensorFlow, and the training is described in this example [classification](https://www.tensorflow.org/tutorials/images/classification).
+A python script uses TensorFlow to detect cats from the IP camera pictures.
+Once the cat detected the sprinkler is turned on quickly.
+This project is based this TensorFlow [classification example](https://www.tensorflow.org/tutorials/images/classification).

 # Hardware